Nirbhaya: Tihar asks convicts to finalise date for drafting will, last meeting with their kin

 Nirbhaya: Delhi govt recommends Centre to reject mercy plea of rape convict

-An official said, "They are allowed to meet their families and there is no restrictions placed on them meeting their families as yet."
-The four death row convicts -- Vinay, Akshay, Mukesh Kumar Singh (32) and Pawan Gupta (25) -- were scheduled to be hanged on January 22.
+An official said, "They are allowed to meet their families and there is no restriction placed on them meeting their families as yet."
+The four death row convicts -- Vinay (26), Akshay (28), Mukesh Kumar Singh (32) and Pawan Gupta (25) -- were scheduled to be hanged on January 22.
 However, the Delhi government told the High Court on Wednesday their execution has to be postponed in view of the pendency of a mercy petition by one of them.

 The four have been kept in separate cells after their death warrant was issued on January 7.
 "Each of the cell is guarded by at least three-four guards who are around them 24 hours and are under CCTV surveillance.
 There are no fans inside their cells.
 They are placed in isolation and are not allowed to mix up with anyone.
 We have not allowed them to interact with each other as well," the jail official said.